CNRFisheries/Survey_gap/README.md

 - Inputs are stored in folder named *“biom_index_input”* by species and year
-- Output are stored in folder named *“biom_index_output”* by species and year.
+- Outputs are stored in folder named *“biom_index_output”* by species and year.
+The output csv file contain the final biomass index results per area

 # Outputs and results